RenderKit/embree/README.md

                           Progress Monitor Callback function.
   ----------------------- ---------------------------------------------
   : Return values of `rtcDeviceGetError`.

+When the device construction fails `rtcNewDevice` returns NULL as device.
+To detect the error code of a such a failed device construction pass NULL as device to the `rtcDeviceGetError` function.
+For all other invokations of `rtcDeviceGetError` a proper device pointer has to get specified.

 Using the `rtcDeviceSetErrorFunction` call, it is also possible to set a callback function that is called whenever an error occurs for a